roq-trading/.github/profile/README.md

 An API provides you with a uniform interface to communicate with the gateways.
-The API is designed to make it easy to switch between simulation and live trading without having to change the strategy code.
+The API is designed to make it easy to switch between simulation and live trading without having to change strategy code.
 Strategies should preferably be implemented using C++20.

 > There is experimental Python support but we do not recommend it for anything